Stop-Loss Insurance for Self-Funded Employers: Essential Guide to Coverage and Risk Management

 Self-funded employers must navigate various compliance and regulatory requirements when implementing stop-loss insurance.
 Key considerations include:

 - ERISA Compliance: Employers must ensure their health plans comply with the Employee Retirement Income Security Act (ERISA), which sets standards for health benefits.
+Michigan employers should also consider state-specific guidance issued by Michigan DIFS to ensure alignment.

 - Potential Penalties for Non-Compliance: Failing to adhere to these regulations can result in significant penalties, making compliance a critical aspect of managing self-funded health plans.